 4. Remember, it's natural!

-Try to keep in mind that it's natural and healthy for dogs to get rid of the old and dead hair to grow a winter coat (or indeed to shed their winter coat in the spring) so try not to worry too much about the hair they leave behind.
+Try to keep in mind that it's natural and healthy for dogs to shed their winter coat in spring (and indeed also get rid of the old and dead hair to grow a winter coat in Autumn) so try not to worry too much about the hair they leave behind.
 Shedding varies depending on the breed and health of your dog.
 If you are worried about excessive shedding though, please consult your vet.

 5. Get tooled up